Gosayram/kaniko/README.md

 #### Flag `--compression-level`

 Set this flag to specify the compression level.
-For zstd, the default is `3` which provides optimal balance between speed and size.
-Higher values provide better compression but are slower.
+For zstd, the default is `2` which provides optimal balance between speed, size, and CPU usage.
+Higher values provide better compression but are slower and use more CPU.
+The conservative default helps reduce CPU usage, especially with multiple parallel builds.

 **Example**: `--compression-level=6`